 The TACD Policy Committees produce policy papers with included recommendations in relation to the predominant themes of their work plans.
 They also issue statements and letters to governments, and respond to public consultations whenever necessary.
-The Policy Committees are made up of experts from TACD’s 78 EU and US member organisations and allow for in-depth and technical discussions within the fields that they address.
+The Policy Committees are made up of experts from TACD’s 70+ EU and U.S. member organisations and allow for in-depth and technical discussions within the fields that they address.
 The Policy Committees are a major forum for identifying common issues and challenges, information exchange and sharing expertise and best practice among consumer groups from both sides of the Atlantic.
-Each Policy Committee is led by two co-chairs, one from each side of the Atlantic.

-The Information Society (Infosoc) policy committee covers all issues related to protecting and building digital rights and safeguards for EU and US citizens and consumers and aims to promote the recognition and improvement of consumer rights in the digital world.
-The committee focuses on harmonisation and protection, and ensuring that the policies and legislation on digital rights (e.g. the EU’s General Data Protection Regulation, the EU-US Privacy Shield, e-Privacy Directive revision) are effectively implemented by the industry and understood by policymakers and the media.
+The Digital policy committee covers all issues related to protecting and building digital rights and safeguards for EU and U.S. citizens and consumers and aims to promote the recognition and improvement of consumer rights in the digital world.
+The committee focuses on harmonisation and protection, and ensuring that the policies and legislation on digital rights are effectively implemented by the industry and understood by policymakers and the media.
 With consumers increasingly relying on the Internet for work, shopping and social life, it is more important than ever that the appropriate regulatory frameworks are in place to ensure their safety and privacy.